puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 ■ Tear-down instructions

+In order to tear everything down, you simply delete the main.tf files and run the pipeline apply to complete the removal of all devices this particular tf file created.

 ○ Why the services/components were chosen over alternatives.

 ○ How the cost of the implementation scales as traffic increases.